Wakemakin/faro-api/README.rst

   at passed resource relative to the global resty URL target
 - Data is passed to curl using -d, and jibely.com is expecting json

+Expected and known issues:

+- There is no attempt to maintain foreign key (FK) constraints
+- Sometimes errors are not returned in a proper format (all of them should be json)
+- The service is currently running on a tmux session and is subject to the whims of the tmux owner

 Service Features
 ================